What is a show home?

 What should I look for when I visit a show home?

-Walk around the building site and try to visualise how the development will look once completed.
-If it's still in the very early stages, consider whether the site looks well-run and tidy - this will give an indication of how professionally the project is being managed.
+Also take the time to walk around the building site and try to visualise how it will look once completed.
+If it's still in the very early stages, check whether the site looks well-run and tidy - this will give an indication of how professionally the project is being managed.

 When viewing a show home, keeping an eye out for optical illusions might not be top of your list - but it should be.
 Bear the following in mind: